ajunior/RaspiKey/README.md

 * RaspiKey supports **Custom Keymaps**, allowing you to customise and remap keyboard keys.
 * In regards to **input latency**, measurements with the Apple Wireless Keyboard achieved an minimum input latency of about *11 msec*.
 Based on [these](https://danluu.com/keyboard-latency/) results, the latency impact of RaspiKey is negligible.

-(surprisingly better than certain so-called *gaming* keyboards).
-So this performs as good as the Apple Magic Keyboard when directly connected via USB cable (that is, without RaspiKey).
-For a relative comparison and discussion you can look [here](https://danluu.com/keyboard-latency/).

 Images
 ------